lmcrean/Hoverboard/testing.md

 ***

 ## Responsiveness by Feature
-The features were tested on the following devices.
-Below are some early tests of the website on different devices.
+The features were tested on mobile, tablet, laptop and desktop. in this link are some early tests of the website on different devices.  https://github.com/lmcrean/Hoverboard/issues/143

 ## Browser Testing
 Broswer testing was conducted on the following browsers: Opera, firefox, safari, chrome, edge using browsertack.com